Rosoner/best-hotels/README.md

 # best-hotels

-Best Hotels - React project
+Best Hotels - React project IMS

 Intro-
 You can create your own publication on your favourite hotel in this blog!
 Also is possible to edit or delete your post in case that you are logged in.